Raven45/FairytaleFactoryFantastica/README.md

 FairytaleFactoryFantastica
 ==========================
 An implementation of Pentago in Qt 5.2.
-See ImplementationSummary.pdf for details.
+See ImplementationSummary.pdf for details (a document geared toward future students of this course).

 ![alt tag](http://i.imgur.com/ItmXTFW.jpg)